manschloemark/standup/README.md

 ### Set Timers
 - Session Length : total time you plan to work at your computer
-  - Setting this to 0 will run intervals until you stop it
 - Focus Intervals  : how long you work before taking a break
 - Break Intervals  : how long your breaks are
 - Interval Queues  :